Ward 8 City Councillor Candidate

 I BELIEVE IN CAMPAIGN CONTRIBUTION CAPS AND SPENDING LIMITS

-I will call on my colleagues to pass a motion and to request the Provincial Government to amend the Local Authorities Election Act to permit individual Municipalities the option of placing spending limits on Campaigns to $100,000.
+I will call on my colleagues to pass a motion and to request the Provincial Government to amend the Local Authorities Election Act to permit individual Municipalities the option of placing spending limits on Campaigns.
 This will level the playing field and alter the current pattern of whoever has the most money wins.
 The 2017 Municipal election proved that money wins and I believe that this can lead to an environment of “What goes around comes around”.
 Some councillors spent as much as $300,000 more than their competitor to secure their win and in fact, the elected spent $2,673,612.00 and all but one of them, out spent their opponents by tens of thousands.

 Encyclopedia Britannica includes the following line in the meaning of transparency in Politics: “includes corruption control and fair financing of election campaigns”.